 - 1. Read the objectives for each module.
-Determine the application of the objection to the different steps of the nursing process. - 2.
-Read ALL of the required readings.
-Create a reading schedule to stay on track, it is very possible.
+Determine the application of the objective to the different steps of the nursing process. - Read ALL of the required readings.
+Create a reading schedule to stay on track, it is possible.
 Read the content before the lecture.
 Develop questions to be answered while reading the text. - 3.
 Read the required lecture notes.
 PowerPoint notes are often available prior to the lecture and should be reviewed. - 4.
-Supplement the above by utilizing the computer software, audio-visual materials and laboratory practice to meet the objectives, and NCLEX CD review. - 5.
+Supplement the above by utilizing the computer software, audio-visual materials, NCLEX question review and laboratory practice to meet the objectives. - 5.
 Seek help from the instructor and skills lab coordinator when needed.